-Think military perfection, and a glossy shine on your brogues, that will make you stand out from the crowd.
+Think military perfection, and a glossy shine on your brogues, that'll make you stand out from others.
 Your dress shoes are an investment shoe – and you need to take care of the leather.
-Leather is animal hide that will crack, and dry out, over time.
+Shoe leather is animal hide that, left uncared for, will crack and dry out over time.

-Your dress shoes will, through normal use, develop scuff marks, and the polish and the color will fade.
-Leather is a natural product and will degrade over time if you don’t look after it.
-For example, if you have left your leather dress shoe in a damp place, there may be mold.
+Your dress shoes will, through regular use, develop scuff marks, and the polish and color will fade.
+Leather is a natural product and will degrade over time if you don’t maintain it.
+For example, if you left your leather dress shoes in a damp place, there may be mold starting to form.

 Do I have to clean them first?
 Before polishing?
-Can’t I just wipe them with a cloth, and get on it with it?
-No, you can not.
+Can’t I just quickly wipe them with a cloth, and get on it with it?
+No, you can't.

 Your Shoe Shine Kit

-There are a number of shoe shine kits on the market.
+There are several leather shoe shine kits on the market.
 Prices vary greatly.
-Be sure to see exactly what you are getting, for the cost – kits range from $10 to $100.
+Be sure to see exactly what you're getting for your money -packages range from $25 to $100.

-It is worth investing in a quality kit, as you will use it for a lifetime.
-The more expensive valet style kits come with both cleaning materials and polishing equipment, inside a travel case.
-These can be monogrammed with your initials, and are useful to have too when you travel.
+It's worth investing in a quality kit, as you'll use it for a lifetime.
+The more expensive shoe shine valet kits come with both cleaning materials and polishing equipment, inside a travel case.
+These can be monogrammed with your initials, and are useful to have when you travel.

 Extra Cleaning and Conditioning Materials

-It is a good idea to buy a leather conditioner of some kind, such as saddle soap, leather conditioner or a leather oil.
+It's a good idea to buy a leather shoe conditioner of some kind, such as saddle soap, leather conditioner or leather oil.
 Keep an old t-shirt, or some soft clothes in this kit too.

 The second problem you may have is that you may have too much waxy polish on your dress shoes.
-If you have a buildup of wax polish it can be removed by soaking cotton balls in nail polish remover and gently wiping over the layers.
+If you have a buildup of wax polish, it can be removed by soaking several cotton balls in nail polish remover and gently wiping over the layers.

 Dilute two parts water, with one part of vinegar, to make an acidic solution to remove salts that have built up on the shoe.
 Make sure that the shoes are completely dry before applying any polish.
 Leave them to dry for at least 20 minutes.